-Mention the use and dissemination related activities, the main associated partners, the related milestones and give an indicative timescale Activity Brief description of the activity, including main milestones and deliverables (and how it relates to data in sections 2.2 and 3.2).
-Internal usage It is expected that results 2, 4 and 5 will be suitable for internal deployment in the Software Development processes and other R&D activities in ICS-FORTH.
-As software in ICS-FORTH is developed following Object-Oriented methodologies, it is expected that the "CORAS methodology for MBRA" (result 2) and "UML profile for security assessment" (result 3) will be relative easy incorporated in the current practice.
-(Results 2, 3, 4, 5) Reuse of the assessed mechanisms of the tele- medicine services Reuse of the ssessed in the tele-medicine trials.
+Mention the use and dissemination related activities, the main associated partners, the related milestones and give an indicative timescale

+Activity Brief description of the activity, including main milestones and deliverables (and how it relates to data in sections 2.2 and 3.2).
+Timescale (months) Internal usage It is expected that results 2, 4 and 5 will be suitable for internal deployment in the Software Development processes and other R&D activities in ICS- FORTH.
+As software in ICS-FORTH is developed following Object- Oriented methodologies, it is expected that the "CORAS methodology for MBRA" (result 2) and "UML profile for security assessment" (result 3) will be relative easy incorporated in the current practice.
+(Results 2, 3, 4, 5) 12 - 18 Reuse of the assessed mechanisms of the tele- medicine services CORAS framework has been tested through 3 tele-medicine trials.
 The functionalities assessed in the tele-medicine trials constitute relatively independent security-critical components of telemedicine services.
-These trials have produced many public and internal Reusable Elements (result 4) that may be suitable in assessing the risks of critical components with Exploitation of assessment of tele-cardiology and home care constitute an important marketing feature.
-The dissemination of tele-cardiology and home care services are constitute an important marketing feature.
-The dissemination of tele-cardiology and home care services can be strengthened by advertising the assess various incorporated security-critical mechanisms via the applicate CORAS framework.
+These trials have produced many public and internal Reusable Elements (result 4) that may be suitable in assessing the risks of critical components with similar functionalities.
+(Result 4) 12 Exploitation of assessment of tele-cardiology and home care services The security improvements of the tele-cardiology and home care services constitute an important marketing feature.
+The dissemination of these tele- medicine services can be strengthened by advertising the assessment of various incorporated security-critical mechanisms via the application of the CORAS framework.
 0-36